-The Buffalo National River Partners host a variety of volunteer opportunities including river cleanups, invasive plant removal, trail maintenance, elk education, and more.
-Check out their website for upcoming opportunities.
+The Buffalo National River Partners host a variety of volunteer opportunities throughout the year including river cleanups, invasive plant removal, trail maintenance, elk education, and more.
+Check out their calendar for upcoming opportunities.

 Buffalo National River 50-Miler Patch

 This patch is awarded to all Scouting and Venture group members that complete a 50-mile float/hike and an approved 10-hour service project within 10 consecutive days.

 The trip report should be submitted within 10 days of the completion of the trip and safe return to the group's home station.